 Equipment list for Everest Base Camp Trekking

 As Everest Base Camp is a trekking destination, you will need only trekking gear.
-This includes a proper trekking shoe, sunglasses, hat, sun-cream, a bag pack with stuff, and a trekking pole (if you want) are some of the basic equipment lists.
+This includes a proper trekking shoe, sunglasses, hat, sun cream, a bag packed with stuff, and a trekking pole (if you want) are some of the basic equipment lists.